-Governors and regulators should enforce laws and regulations to guarantee full compliance with the accounting requirements.
-This will ensure the presence of high quality financial reporting.
-High quality reporting occurs when the accounting staff properly applies accounting standards when preparing the financial statements.
-Also, severe punishments must be leveled on violators.
+Governors and regulators shall enforce laws and regulations that guarantee full compliance with the accounting requirements to ensure the presence of high quality financial reporting.
+This can be achieved through assuring that the accounting staff properly applies accounting standards while preparing the financial statements.
+Also, severe punishments must be applied on violators.
 Furthermore, efforts must be exerted by the Capital Market Authority to motivate the top management of listed companies to comply with the required accounting and financial reporting standards.
 The Capital Market Authority can present case studies as an example clarifying financial reporting strengths and weaknesses in the country.
 Also, the Capital Market Authority can present international developments on improving transparency of corporate financial reporting, new dimensions of regulatory regimes affecting accounting, and the role of transparent financial reporting in attracting both strategic and portfolio foreign investments could also be presented.

-Moreover, the Egyptian Society of Accountants and Auditors in collaboration with the Syndicate of Accountants could introduce an outreach program for financial executives and accounting staff of business enterprises to disseminate knowledge on current developments in accounting and financial reporting standards and practices.
-In addition, continuous training and education should be implemented to enhance the awareness of the Egyptian Accounting Standards' practices.
-Furthermore, making board of directors aware of the benefits of implementing the Egyptian Accounting Standards, including benefits that may attract foreign investment, may promote greater investment and returns on those investments.
+Moreover, the Egyptian Society of Accountants and Auditors in collaboration with the Syndicate of Accountants can introduce an outreach program for financial executives and accounting staff of business enterprises to disseminate knowledge on current developments in accounting and financial reporting standards and practices.
+In addition, continuous training and education should give due care to enhance the awareness of the Egyptian Accounting Standards' practices.
+Furthermore, board of directors' awareness of the importance and benefits of implementing the Egyptian Accounting Standards to their companies, including foreign investments' attraction, should be enhanced.
 Reviewing and updating the accounting curriculum can be one of the steps to develop the Egyptian accounting system so that international and Egyptian accounting standards can be incorporated.
-In addition, case studies may be taught to identify the ethical dimensions of business management, corporate finance, and accounting.
+In addition, case studies shall be taught identifying the ethical dimensions of business management, corporate finance, and accounting.